wasabigeek

 Using the XREALs without the Beam

-When plugging the XREAL directly into a compatible USB-C device like a Macbook or iPhone 15, the glasses act as an external display, mirroring or extending your device’s screen.
-The image is sharp and text is very readable, but it can be quite hard to see the edges since they stay in your peripheral vision.
+When plugged directly into a compatible USB-C device like a Macbook or iPhone 15, the glasses act as an external display, mirroring or extending your device’s screen.
+The image is sharp and text is very readable, but it can be quite hard to read the edges since those remain in your peripheral vision.
 The screen moves with your head, so if you want to focus on a corner you have to keep your head still and move just your eyes.
 As such, it’s great for watching video, but for doing work you’ll have to keep what you’re reading in the center of the screen.

-I also learnt my head moves a lot when working, especially when typing.
-Because the screen follows your movements, it’s a bit disorienting, bordering on nauseating.
-Because of this, I rarely used the XREALs without the Beam, just the occasional video in bed or a long bus ride.
-Admittedly, the latter was cool, because with the chromatic lenses I could keep an eye out for when the scenery was nice and increase the transparency of the glasses accordingly.
-The caveat is that “horizontal line” still remains in the way.
+I also learnt my head moves a lot when working, especially while I’m typing.
+Since the screen follows these movements, it’s a bit disorienting, bordering on nauseating.
+Due to this, I rarely used the XREALs without the Beam, save for the occasional video in bed or during a long bus ride.
+Admittedly, the latter was a cool use case; with the electrochromic lenses, I could adjust the transparency to appreciate the scenery.
+However, that persistent horizontal line remained a drawback.

 Using the XREALs with the Beam

-The Beam allows you to mirror the display of your USB-C device and do screen without installing additional software.
-This sounds great and works, but there are tradeoffs 😞.
-Compared with directly plugging into a device, the image is noticeably blurrier, though still usable.
-There’s some sort of flickering, which is especially noticeable in dark backgrounds on lower brightness levels.
+The Beam allows you to mirror or extend your device’s display without installing additional software, which sounds great and works, but there are tradeoffs 😞.
+XREAL Airs with Beam.jpeg Compared to a direct connection, the image is noticeably blurrier, though still usable.
+There’s a subtle flickering, especially apparent on dark backgrounds at lower brightness levels.

-In most modes, you’re given the option to change the screen size.
-I mostly stuck with the default “120-inch”.
-In practice, this looked about the same size as my 27-inch monitor about 1m away from my head, which is actually pretty good.
-Larger screen sizes are possible, but there’s a limited field of view so your screens get cropped and you need to move your head to see the edges of your screen.
+In most modes, you can adjust the screen size.
+I primarily used the default “120-inch” setting, which, in practice, resembled a 27-inch monitor about a meter away—quite satisfactory.
+Larger screen sizes are possible, but due to the limited field of view, the screens get cropped, requiring you to move your head to see the edges.

-It didn’t seem like the Beam could mirror and charge at the same time.
-In practice, this wasn’t too big a concern as the Beam lasts a good few hours on battery.
-As long as I remembered to charge it in between sessions, it was fine.
+It appears the Beam can’t mirror and charge simultaneously.
+In practice, this wasn’t a significant concern, as the Beam’s battery lasts several hours.
+As long as I remembered to charge it between sessions, it sufficed.

 Other Notes

-With the case and Beam, the setup was probably only a few hundred grams lighter than a portable monitor, but it’s significantly easier to pack and bring around.
-Plus you do technically get a larger display (most portable monitors are 16 inches).
+With the case and Beam, the setup is only slightly lighter than a portable monitor but significantly easier to pack and transport.
+Plus, you technically get a larger display, as most portable monitors are around 16 inches.

-I still took them the glasses off for video calls, though I think they could be a fun conversation starter.
+I still removed the glasses for video calls, though they could serve as an interesting conversation starter.

-I haven’t tested Nebula much.
-Tried a little on my personal laptop, multiple screens seemed cool, but otherwise the quality of individual displays seemed to be a similar to the BEAM
+I haven’t extensively tested Nebula.
+I briefly tried it on my personal laptop; multiple screens seemed cool, but the quality of individual displays appeared similar to the Beam.

 Summary